 Building upon programming and pedagogy at the 4 - 6 level programming at the grade 7 - 9 level will prepare students for Advanced Placement (AP) in high school.
 AP students typically know how they learn best, have excellent self-discipline, can work effectively with others, and are motivated by the challenge of academic rigor.
 Our school will offer Enhanced Academic Programming(EAP).

 EAP is a Division alternative program, intended to expand educational choices for students in grades 7-9 in Sister Alphonse Academy, and has been approved by the Board as per Alternative Programs Policy 16.
 EAP involves students in the Alberta Programs of Study at a deeper, enriched level; it is not a separate program.

 Tiered and extension activities that will challenge some students will be offered to compliment some areas of the Alberta Program of Studies in language arts (7,8,9) and mathematics (8,9) in the second and third term of each grade level.
 Students who apply for the EAP program must provide documentation from previous grades that would support high academic achievement.

 Students will have diverse Career and Technology Foundation (CTF) choices and other option choices through Complimentary options.

 Students in grade 7 -9 will have a larger menu of offerings that will take advantage of our facilities and provide options at an advanced level from the courses taken at the grade 4 - 6 level.
 Students will select two Complimentary options that will be offered twice a week for a term lasting about 1/3 of the school year.
 (6 options throughout the year).
-All students will register online for options in late May or early June.
-Please refer to registration package for menu of Complimentary option offerings.
+Options are dependant upon enrolment and human and budget resources.

 Students have the opportunity to participate in Recreation Academy program.(enrolment is limited and requires extra fees)